jarthurgross/website/research/index.md

 ## Talks

-Here is a list of talks I have given (currently only external talks are listed).
-I give them in two formats: [browsercast][browsercast] (which plays the audio back in sync with the slideshow in your browser) or slides only (which allows you to view the HTML slides at your own pace in your browser).
+Here is a list of talks I have given or am scheduled to give.
+I provide them in two formats: [browsercast][browsercast] (which plays the audio back in sync with the slideshow in your browser) or slides only (which allows you to view the HTML slides at your own pace in your browser).

 If you are watching a browsercast and the play/pause button is not responding to clicks, the spacebar works to pause or resume playback (I may have messed